 Our research and consultancy activities are organized across five research areas: Democracy and Sustainability, Global Implications of Socio-Technical Change, Transformative Methods, Processes and Practices, Energy Transitions and Societal Change, and Environmental and Societal Change.
 Our Science-Society Platforms and other activities foster dialogue between science, policymakers and civil society.
 These activities are complemented by a Fellow Programme, which fosters global dialogue and connects researchers working in the field of transformative research for sustainable development.

-The Potsdam Nobel Laureates Symposium “Global Sustainability – A Nobel Cause” brought together internationally renowned scientists and decision-makers under the patronage of German Chancellor Dr Angela Merkel in 2007.
-The symposium produced the highly regarded Potsdam Memorandum, which calls for a joint effort to tap into “all sources of innovation and invention” to meet the challenges of the twenty-first century.
-Specifically, it identifies the need for a new “global contract” to increase sustainability in the age of the Anthropocene.
+In 2007 the Nobel Laureate Symposium “Global Sustainability – A Nobel Cause” was held in Potsdam under the patronage of Chancellor Angela Merkel and attended by a host of internationally renowned scientists and political figures.
+The symposium’s widely regarded outcome document – the Potsdam Memorandum – calls for a joint effort to tap into “all sources of innovation and invention” in an effort to meet the challenges of the twenty-first century and establish a new “global contract” to promote sustainable societies in the age of the Anthropocene.

-From this starting point, representatives of the German Science Alliance developed a concept for a novel research institute in 2008, from which the Institute for Advanced Sustainability Studies (IASS) emerged.
+In the wake of the symposium, the German Science Alliance developed a concept for a novel research institute, from which the Institute for Advanced Sustainability Studies (IASS) emerged.
 The IASS was officially founded in 2009 as a joint initiative of the German Federal Government, the Federal State of Brandenburg and the research organisations of the German Science Alliance.
-Potsdam was chosen as the location for the institute due to its excellent research landscape with world-class research institutions such as the Potsdam Institute for Climate Impact Research (PIK) and the Helmholtz Centre Potsdam – GFZ German Research Centre for Geosciences, as well as its close proximity to politics, media and non-governmental organisations in Berlin.
+Potsdam was chosen as the location for the institute due to its excellent research landscape, with world-class institutions such as the Potsdam Institute for Climate Impact Research (PIK) and the Helmholtz Centre Potsdam – GFZ German Research Centre for Geosciences, as well as its close proximity to politics, media, and non-governmental organisations in Berlin.